Found us from search engine?

 If you have a piece of content that is doing pretty well, it may not continue to do so one year later.

-Since there will be newer contents discussing the same topic being published by someone else.
+Since there will be newer content discussing the same topic being published by someone else.
 And you may very well lose your ranking and visitors because they took yours.

 In order to stay up to the game, revisit and update your published content yearly or every six months.

-Examine any info or instructions that are outdated and doesn’t apply another then edit or replace them.
+Examine any info or instructions that are outdated and don’t apply another then edit or replace them.

 This is a better strategy than creating a new post with the same topic but with updated content.